 - Accuracy is a ratio of correctly predicted observation to the total observations.
 Accuracy is the most intuitive performance measure.

 - True Positive: The number of correct predictions that the occurrence is positive

 - True Negative: The number of correct predictions that the occurrence is negative

 - F1-Score: (2 x Precision x Recall) / (Precision + Recall)

-- F1-Score is the weighted average of Precision and Recall.
+- F1-Score is the weighted average of Precision and Recall used in all types of classification algorithms.
 Therefore, this score takes both false positives and false negatives into account.
 F1-Score is usually more useful than accuracy, especially if you have an uneven class distribution.

 - Precision: When a positive value is predicted, how often is the prediction correct?

 - Recall: When the actual value is positive, how often is the prediction correct?

 Code location: https://github.com/f2005636/Classification